 5. La Jolla Seals and Sea Lions

 This age group probably won’t do much beachgoing in this area, but they do like walking between the La Jolla sea lions and seals.
-The sea lions hang out at La Jolla Cove, and the seals are just down the way at Children’s Pool Beach.
+The sea lions hang out at La Jolla Cove, and the seals are just down the way at Children’s Pool Beach, a great spot for children to observe the seals.

 Teens will love taking photos of our pinnipeds.
 You can stay on the boardwalk and usually manage to snap a selfie with them in the background.
 (Resist the temptation to get close to these wild animals.)

-Teens and tweens can have a great time at any of San Diego’s amusement parks and theme parks, but these are favorites.
+Teens, tweens, and children can have a great time at any of San Diego’s amusement parks and theme parks, but these are favorites.

 6. Belmont Park